uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.7.1 =
+* Compatibility fix for PHP < 5.5.
+Props @klausdk for the report!
+* Additional fix for role not getting set when adding an existing user to a site in multisite.
+Props @julienlusson for the fix!

 = 2.7.0 =
 * Feature: Approve multiple users at once (by pasting their email addresses into the new approved user field, separated by newlines, spaces, commas, or semicolons).
 * Feature: Paging, sorting, and searching in the Approved User list for sites with many users (finally!).